 Piedra River Hot Springs are naturally fed along the Piedra River south of Pagosa Springs.
-Depending on conditions there are usually several pools to soak in of varying size and temperature.
+Depending on conditions there are usually several pools to soak in of varying sizes and temperatures.

-The amount and condition of pools to soak in depends upon the environment and individual upkeep.
+Located within the San Juan National Forest, the amount and condition of pools to soak in depend upon the environment and individual upkeep.
 You will often find evidence of hot springs visitors digging new hot springs pools to soak in.

-The pools are built by stacking stones to block out the cold river water and then feeding in the hot springs.
+The pools are built by stacking stones to block out the cold river water and then feeding in the hot springs, full of restorative minerals.
 Most average around 100°F, while some report 107°F.

 The best time to go is summer through early fall.
 These hot springs are in the heart of the Rocky Mountains, so melting snow floods the rivers in the spring and into early summer, depending on that season’s snow.
 Late July through early October is ideal.